Fair Cake-Cutting among Families: Introduction

-A disadvantage of \uprness{}, compared to \aprness{}, is that \upr{} divisions might be highly fractioned.
-As an illustration, if the cake is an interval, then there always exists an \apr{} division in which each family receives an interval.
-However, a \upr{} division in which each family receives an interval might not exist, and moreover, in all \upr{} divisions, the total number of intervals might have to be at least $n$ - the number of agents (Section \ref{sec:unan-fairness}).
-When the number of agents is large, as in the case of dividing land between states, such divisions might be impractical.
+A disadvantage of unanimous fairness, compared to average fairness, is that unanimously-fair divisions might be highly fractioned.
+When an interval is divided, there always exists an \apr{} division that is also \emph{connected} --- the share of each family is a single interval (Section \ref{sec:avg-fairness}).
+However, there might not exist connected \upr{} divisions.
+Moreover, in some cases, the number of intervals in any \upr{} division might be at least $n$ --- the number of individual agents (Section \ref{sec:unan-fairness}).
+When the number of agents is large, as in the case of dividing land among states, such divisions might be impractical.

-In democratic societies, decisions are almost never accepted unanimously.
-In fact, when the number of citizens is large, it may be impossible to attain unanimity on even the most trivial issue.
-The simplest decision rule in such societies is the majority rule.
-Inspired by this rule, we suggest a third fairness criterion.
-We call a division \textbf{\mpr} if at least half the citizens in each family value their family's share as at least $1/k$.
-This definition can be justified according to the following process.
-After a division is proposed, each group conducts a referendum in which each citizen approves the division if he/she feels that the division is proportional.
-The division is implemented only if, in every group, at least half of its members approve it.
-The \mprness{} criterion combines some advantages of the other two criteria.
-It is similar to \uprness{} in that it does not need to assume that all valuations share a common scale.
-When there are $k=2$ families with equal rights, it is simialr to \aprness{} in that it can be satisfied with connected pieces - there always exists a \mpr{} division in which each family receives a single connected piece.
-An additional advantage of \mprness{} in this case is that it can be found by an efficient division protocol (Section \ref{sec:dem-fairness}). \footnote{In contrast, \apr{} and \upr{} allocations cannot be found by \emph{any} finite protocol.
-We omit the details here since the present paper focuses on existence rather than computational efficiency.
-More details can be found in \cite{SegalHalevi2016EnvyFree}.}
+In democratic societies, decisions are almost never unanimous.
+In fact, when the number of citizens is large, it may be impossible to attain unanimity on even the most trivial issue, and decisions are often made by voting.
+Therefore we suggest a third fairness criterion.
+Given a fraction $h\in [0,1]$, we call a division \textbf{$h$-democratic fair} if at least a fraction $h$ of the members in each family consider it fair.
+Unanimous\-/fairness is equivalent to $1$-democratic fairness.
+The case $h={1\over 2}$ is particularly interesting. ${1\over 2}$-democratic fairness can be justified by the following process.
+After a division is proposed, each family conducts a referendum in which each member approves the division if he/she values the family's share as at least $1/k$ of the total.
+The division is implemented only if, in every family, a (weak) majority of the population approves it.

-The present paper compares the three fairness criteria in different settings: the number of families can be two or more than two, and the entitlements of the families can be equal or different.
-In the common case when there are two families with equal entitlements, \mprness{} is apparently the most practical criterion, since it guarantees the existence of connected divisions without assuming a common utility scale.
-Although democratic-fairness might leave up to half the citizens unhappy, this may be unavoidable in real-life situations.
-This adds an aspect to Winston Churchil's dictum: ``democracy is the worst form of government, except all the others that have been tried''.